-EACH is an NDIS Partner in the Community delivering Early Childhood Early Intervention (ECEI) Services in Queensland, South-West Sydney, Southern New South Wales and the Australian Capital Territory.
+EACH is an NDIS Partner in the Community delivering Early Childhood Approach Services (formally Early Childhood Early Intervention) Services in Queensland, South-West Sydney, Southern New South Wales and the Australian Capital Territory.

-The ECEI program helps families with children aged 0 - 6 with assistance, advice and access to the supports in your local community.
+The Early Childhood Approach service helps families with children aged 0 - 8 with assistance, advice and access to support in your local community.

-If your child is aged 0 - 6 and has a disability, or if there are concerns with their development, they may be eligible to receive support from the NDIS through the ECEI program.
+If your child is aged 0 - 8 and has a disability, or if there are concerns with their development, they may be eligible to receive support from the NDIS through the Early Childhood Approach service.

 Providing quality intervention early in your child’s life reduces the possible need for longer-term intervention and will support them over time to lead an ordinary life.

-As the NDIS Partner delivering ECEI services, EACH will be the first point of contact for parents and carers who have a baby or young child with developmental delay or disability, we will work with families to ensure they have access to supports quickly and easily.
+As the NDIS Partner delivering Early Childhood Approach services, EACH will be the first point of contact for parents and carers who have a baby or young child with developmental delay or disability, we will work with families to ensure they have access to supports quickly and easily.

 What is Early Childhood Intervention?